-The Governance of the environmental and societal responsibility is a top priority within the Group and therefore directly managed by the Ethics, environment and sustainable development Committee, the Group's Executive Committee and the Environmental and Societal Responsibility Executive Committee.
+The Governance of the environmental and societal responsibility is a top priority within the Group and therefore directly managed by the Ethics, environment and sustainable development Committee at the Board level, the Group's Executive Committee and the Environmental and Societal Responsibility Executive Committee.
 They regularly have feedbacks on the water management evolution.